lh728/0-to-1-Microservices-Distributed-E-commerce-System-Template/README.md

 - For functionalities such as pagination and querying, classes like `PageUtils`, `Query`, `R`, and `SQLfilter` can be found in the `common` package of another module, `renren-fast`.
 Please copy these classes directly.
 - Additionally, as the project automatically adds the permission control annotation `RequiresPermissions`, which is not currently needed, it is necessary to adjust the reverse engineering process.
 Specifically, comment out this annotation in `resources-template-Controller.java.vm` within the `renren-generator` module.

-After completing the dependency configuration, each microservice needs to further configure its own data source, utilize mybatis-plus's @MapperScan, specify the location for SQL file mappings, and so on.
+After completing the dependency configuration, each microservice needs to further configure its own data source, utilize `mybatis-plus's @MapperScan`, specify the location for SQL file mappings, and so on.
 For detailed information, refer to the `application.yml` file in each respective microservice.